Campus Improvement Plan

 Demographics Summary

 Woodview Elementary School serves students in grades PK-5 in the Spring Branch Independent School District (SBISD).
-Enrollment trends showed a decrease of 68 students from the 2021–2022 school year to the 2023–2024 school year.
+Enrollment trends showed an increase of nine students from the 2023–2024 school year to the 2024–2025 school year.

 Enrollment Trends: